temyco/coffee-shop/README.md

 # CoffeeShop
-Flutter based sample ecommerce application about coffee ordering.
-Main goal of whitch is to gain more expertice in mobile cross platform app-development.
+Flutter based sample e-commerce application about coffee ordering.
+Main goal of which is to gain more expertise in mobile cross-platform app development.

-## Envirorment
+## Environment
 - Go to Flutter [original installation guide here] (https://flutter.dev/docs/get-started/install)
-- Choose your OS and follow the instalation guide
+- Choose your OS and follow the installation guide
 - Run `flutter doctor` and make sure you've installed all missing components
 - [Set up an editor you like](https://flutter.dev/docs/get-started/editor).
-Android Studio is prefarable choise.
+Android Studio is prefarable choice.

 ## Technical Tools
 - [Flutter](https://flutter.dev/)